To infinity and beyond: These space-themed crafts are out of this world

 Do you have a little kid who would enjoy watching planets float over them as they fall asleep?
 Or would you enjoy watching planets float over you as you fall asleep?
 You’re in luck – mobiles are totally easy to make, and you can put your own personal touch on it!

 For this project, you’ll need paper, crayons, pom-poms, glue, a needle, thread, sequins, scissors, a pencil, and a wooden dowel.
+If you have a Cricut cutting machine bundle, you can use that to cut out the pieces of the mobile instead.

 First, on a sheet of paper, draw some colorful patterns with crayons.
 Get creative with it!
 They can look like planets, or they can just be random patterns.
 Copy your art on the front & back of the paper.
 Then, cut out your shapes and snip halfway through each circle.
 Then fit two circles together in the slits.